MicrosoftLearning/mslearn-aml-design/Instructions/Labs/00-start-training.md

 Each time, there will be **one optimal response**.
 You'll immediately get feedback to know whether you chose correctly.

+> **Note:**
+> You won't get a score at the end of the game.
+If you want to track how well you do, count the stars you find.
+There are five stars to collect!

 ## Case study

 Imagine you've just been hired as a data scientist at a company called Proseware.
 Since you just started, you may first want to get to know more about your work by exploring.